Assistant Professor of Public Health Entomology

 Interested applicants should include the following along with their online application:

-Please also provide the names and contact information for three references when prompted in the application.
+Please also provide the names and contact information for four references when prompted in the application.
 This information may be utilized to solicit recommendation letters from your references within the employment system.

 Questions should be directed to Dr. Stephen Dobson, Chair of the Search Committee, firstname.lastname@example.org.